trolldbois/python-haystack/README.md

 over the basic steps to go from a C Header file to a Python ctypes definition.
 Or you can do it yourself, with traditional Python ctypes records.

-The search api is available through the `haystack-xxxx` family of scripts but also in an API so that you can embed that search in your own code.
+The search api is available through the `haystack-xxx-search` family of scripts but also in an API so that you can embed that search in your own code.

 In short, the haystack search will iterate over every offset of the program's memory to try and find 'valid' offset for that specific record type.

-The validity of the record  is determined mostly by inherent constraints, like pointer values that should be in a valid address space, or your own constraints that you define in a file.
+The validity of the record is determined by type constraints such as:

-You can take a look a `haystack/structures/win32/winxpheap.constraints`, where the constraints of a Windows XP HEAP are defined.

-Obviously, the more constraints, the better the results will be.
+- pointer field should have valid address space values
+- user-defined type constraints (see 'Constraints file' section below)
+- etc..

 Constraints file:
 -----------------